srijanshetty/vcsh-mr/.README.d/mr.md

 1. The lack a git prompt in \$HOME, is unnerving.
 I still need to soak it in and find a system to track changes.
 2. All repositories need to share a common LICENSE and README files (the way git prescribes them to).
 Again, I need to find a way around this.
-3. I don't like the manual symlinking required in .config.d/.
-It would be much easier to have helper functions like apache provides for it's web server.
+3. ~~I don't like the manual symlinking required in .config.d/.
+It would be much easier to have helper functions like apache provides for it's web server~~.
+[This]() script creates wrappers for automating most of this.

 Tracked Tools
 -------------